arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 * [Configuration](./../../features/secret-store/provider/configuration)
 * [Azure key vault](./../../features/secret-store/provider/key-vault)

-If you require an additional secret sources that aren't available here, please [this document](./../../features/secret-store/create-new-secret-source) that describes how you can create your own secret soure.
+If you require an additional secret providers that aren't available here, please [this document](./../../features/secret-store/create-new-secret-provider) that describes how you can create your own secret provider.

 [&larr; back](/)